 In their natural habitat ferrets eat almost anything they can catch – from mice to small birds and sometimes eggs.
 Their daily ration almost 100% consists of animal food.

 Now, as we have straightened out the basic facts about ferret diet, we can move on to reviewing the top-five ferret foods available on the market.
+And also get answers to the most burning questions that relate to the happiness of your beloved pet.

 |Product||Amount in a Package||Nutrient Content||Recommended Age Range|